 About Some Instructions for the Sharing of Private Property

-A series of eight unique drawings, these works are a handmade reproductions of the cover of Claire Fontaine's book Some Instructions for the Sharing of Private Property.
-Depicting lock-picking tools, the drawings reflect on the book's theme of ...Read More
+A series of eight unique drawings, these works are handmade reproductions of the cover of Claire Fontaine's book Some Instructions for the Sharing of Private Property.
+Depicting lock-picking tools, the drawings reflect on the book's theme of "navigating ...Read More

-A series of eight unique drawings, these works are a handmade reproductions of the cover of Claire Fontaine's book Some Instructions for the Sharing of Private Property.
+A series of eight unique drawings, these works are handmade reproductions of the cover of Claire Fontaine's book Some Instructions for the Sharing of Private Property.
 Depicting lock-picking tools, the drawings reflect on the book's theme of "navigating complex interiors"—i.e. breaking and entering.
 Likewise, as handmade replicas of a mass-produced original, they reflect Claire Fontaine's ongoing concern with the role of the artist as a kind of commodity.Read Less

 About the Artist